-The small but focused ethnology collection consists of over 2,300 contemporary and historic objects representing the material cultures of several non-European cultures.
+The small but focused ethnology collection consists of more than 2,300 contemporary and historic objects representing the material cultures of several non-European societies.
 Especially represented by the collection are utilitarian objects that illustrate the lifeways of central African tribal peoples, ceremonial masks from Mexico, ceremonial and decorative objects from the South Pacific islands, and decorative objects made by the Plains Indians.
 Smaller collections are representative of China, South Korea, and the Middle East.

 The collection also has examples of utilitarian objects that have been removed from their context and now function as art and craft objects.
 These include Southwestern ceramics, basketry representative of all United States Native American tribal groups, a complete collection of Hopi kachinas, and wood carvings by the Seri people of Mexico.

-The History Collection includes approximately 25,000 objects with an emphasis on historic objects from Arkansas.
-The Facility has strong collections in textiles, Arkansas crafts, glassware and ceramics and military items.
-The textile collection embraces quilts, coverlets, and linens dating from the middle of the 19th Century.
+The textile collection embraces quilts, coverlets, and linens dating from the middle of the 19th century.
 Many of the textiles represent the Ozark traditional crafts of spinning and weaving.
 The George Gibson basket collection includes every kind of basket made by this nationally-recognized craftsman.

-The American pressed glass collection of over 3,000 pieces is one of the largest in the southeastern United States.
+The American pressed glass collection is one of the largest in the southeastern United States with more than 3,000 pieces.
 The collection contains representative samples of common North American glassware in use from the late 1870s to 1915.
-The ceramics collection includes examples of Niloak, an Arkansas art pottery, as well as fine china and European porcelain figurines.
+The ceramics collection includes examples of Niloak, an Arkansas art pottery, fine china, and European porcelain figurines.

 Military items include University of Arkansas cadet uniforms and accessories, Civil War memorabilia, and uniforms and accessories from World War I and II, including United States Public Health Service and Red Cross uniforms.

-Approximately1,500 study skins from Professor Emeritus of Zoology Dr. J.A.
-Sealander comprise the core of this collection.
-Articulated and disarticulated skeletons are also available for study, including 350 coyote skulls donated by Dr. Phil Gipson and 250 bobcat skulls from Steve Fritz.
+Approximately 1,500 study skins from J.A.
+Sealander, professor emeritus of zoology, comprise the core of this collection.
+Articulated and disarticulated skeletons are also available for study, including 350 coyote skulls donated by Phil Gipson and 250 bobcat skulls from Steve Fritz.
 The series of primates is first-rate.
 A series of black bear skeletons is being accumulated from the Arkansas Game and Fish Commission.
 Recent acquisitions include a red wolf (skull casts, postcranial skeleton, and whole mount) and a grey wolf (whole mount).

-The collection contains 1,678 sets of eggs from 551 species collected by Wheeler, Luther and Tomlinson earlier in the century.
+The collection contains 1,678 sets of eggs from 551 species collected by Wheeler, Luther, and Tomlinson earlier in the century.
 There are also nests associated with many of the sets.
-Approximately 1,000 study skins from Dr. Douglas James (co-author of Arkansas Birds) form the main portion of the collection.
+Approximately 1,000 study skins from Douglas James, co-author of Arkansas Birds, form the main portion of the collection.

 Approximately 4,000 lots of amphibians and reptiles comprise this collection.
-Most of these have been donated by the Biological Sciences Department field classes.
+Most of these have been donated by the Department of Biological Sciences field classes.

 The fish collection consists of 2,000 lots, mostly from Arkansas but some from Hawaii.
-Recent cooperation with Dr. James E. Johnson of the US Fish and Wildlife Coop here on campus has resulted in the acquisition of specimens from new locations in the state, including the Buffalo River area.
+Recent cooperation with James E. Johnson of the U.S. Geological Service Arkansas Cooperative Fish and Wildlife Research Unit has resulted in the acquisition of specimens from new locations in the state, including the Buffalo River area.

-Most specimens are mollusks from the A. J. Brown Collection, but there are other mollusks collected by Davis, Parmalee, and the EPA.
+Most specimens are mollusks from the A. J. Brown Collection, but there are other mollusks collected by Davis, Parmalee, and the Environmental Protection Agency.
 Both Arkansas and cosmopolitan species are represented.
-Barnacles, isopods, and terrestrial sails collected by Dr. David Causey (UA Professor Emeritus of Biology) are also present.
+Barnacles, isopods, and terrestrial sails collected by David Causey, professor emeritus of biology, are also present.